PierUgit/misc/FortranSnippets/test/sums_bench.md

 - the error first grow fast up to the number of elements that are classical summed, then it gets back to a small constant error, instead of the expected $\sqrt{()}$ behavior.
 - even **psum_1000** has an error less than 4 ($Err2=10$ means that a full significant digit is lost).

+These results on **psum** look extremely surprising at first, but after double checking and some simulations of how the errors accumulate during the summations, il looks like they are completely correct. **It shows that in some cases, the theoretical average error is quite pessimistic**.
+And it makes the pairwise summation a very attractive algorithm in pratice.

 Looking now at the variants of **ksum** specifically:

 ![figure 1.6](sums_bench_files/fig16.png "figure 1.6")